SEEKING POST CONVICTION RELIEF ….

 Under the Indiana Rules of Trial Procedure, Trial Rule 59 delineates the procedure for the filing of a Motion to Correct Errors as well, allowing the trial Court to examine the allegations made by the Defendant as to the reasons he is challenging the conviction.

-The Court of Appeals in the years 2010 through 2013 have been grappling in the OWI/DWI/DUI area of the law with the ‘endangering’ element when considering the Operating While Intoxicated statute, with again, very different results with differing panels of the Court .
+The Court of Appeals had been grappling in the OWI/DWI/DUI area of the law with the ‘endangering’ element when considering the Operating While Intoxicated statute, with again, very different results with differing panels of the Court .
 At times it can seem to be the Court of last resort when the trial Court is wrong on the law, and the only way to correct that error is to take it up on appeal.